-Having a weak immune system due to illness or medicationsCertain genetic diseases, such as basal cell nevus syndrome or xeroderma pigmentosum
+Suppressed immune system from illness or medicationsCertain genetic diseases, such as basal cell nevus syndrome or xeroderma pigmentosum

-Basal cell carcinoma may appear as a: Slowly expanding, painless growthBleeding scab or sore that heals and recursFlat, firm, pale areaSmall, raised, pink, red, shy, or pearly areas thay may bleed easilyLarge oozing, crusted area
+Basal cell carcinoma may appear as a: Slowly expanding, painless growthBleeding scab or sore that heals and recursFlat, firm, pale areaSmall, raised, pink, red, or pearly areas that may bleed easilyLarge oozing, crusted area

-Squamous cell carcinoma may appear as a: Growing lumps with rough, scaly, or crusted surfacesSlow-growing flat, reddish patches in the skinRecurrent, nonhealing ulceration or bleeding
+Squamous cell carcinoma may appear as a: Growing lump with rough, scaly, or crusted surfacesSlow-growing flat, reddish patch in the skinRecurrent, nonhealing ulceration or bleeding

 Skin cancers can occur anywhere, but are more common on places that are exposed to the sun.

-Many skin cancers can be cut from the skin quickly and easily.
+Many skin cancers can be cut from the skin.

-In fact, the cancer is sometimes completely removed during biopsy and no further treatment is needed.
+Some skin cancer can be completely removed during biopsy.
+If it is completely removed no further treatment is needed.
 Surgical techniques include:

-This involves scooping the cancer out with a curette, an instrument with a sharp, spoon-shaped end.
-The area is treated with an electric current to control bleeding.
-This also kills any cancer cells remaining around the edge of the wound.
+The cancer is scooped out with a sharp, spoon-shaped end.
+The tool uses a mild electric current to stop bleeding.
+The current also kills any cancer cells that may have been left around the edge of the wound.

-This technique is used for small or superficial cancers.
+This technique is used for small skin cancers that are not deep.

-Mohs surgery is the removal of all of the cancerous tissue.
-The surgeon will try to remove as little healthy tissue as possible.
+Mohs surgery shaves off thin layers of skin.
+The doctor will continue until the removed layers show no signs of cancer.
+The goal is to remove as little healthy tissue as possible while making sure all the cancer is gone.
 This method is used to remove: Large tumorsTumors in hard-to-treat placesTumors of undetermined shape and depthCancers that have recurred